JinfengLiu97/HeavyFlavorAnalysis/README.md

 * ctau: fourMuFit_ups1/2_cTau_MC/noMC
 * LxyPV: fourMuFit_ups1/2_LxyPV_MC/noMC
 * Significance of LxyPV: fourMuFit_ups1/2_LxyPVSig_MC/noMC
-* Significanec of the distance of Jpsis decay vertexes (dJ/psi): fourMuFit_DistanceSig_MC/noMC
+* Significance of the distance of Jpsis decay vertexes (dJ/psi): fourMuFit_DistanceSig_MC/noMC

 You can also find related variables according to these branches.